x-atlas-consortia/data-submission-guide/Section4.md

 **Moving a tissue block:** There are 3 methods for moving a tissue block into position.
    - **Mouse:** When using the mouse, the tissue block can only be moved in _two_ dimensions at a time.
-   - **X, Y, Z axis sliders:** Adjust the rotation of the tissue block using the X, Y, Z axis sliders in the right (manipulation) pane.
+   - **X, Y, Z axis sliders:** Adjust the rotation of the tissue block using the X, Y, Z axis sliders in the _right_ pane.
    - **A, D, W, S, Q, E keys:** Move the tissue block by pressing these keys on your keyboard.
         - Each key press moves the tissue block by **0.5 mm** in a positive or negative direction.
         - Each pair of keys represent a dimensional axis: